 Many silicone, Teflon, oil and acrylic-based products labels lay claim to the benefits of nanotechnology.
 But beware: Real nano products cannot be bought for just €9.90 at a supermarket forecourt!
 Although they may allow water to bead off quickly, they often do not withstand mechanical abrasion, evaporate very quickly, or produce unwelcome streaks.
 "Nano" is unfortunately not a protected term.
 This means that there are many imitations on the market that are not real nano products.
 All you can do is try out the respective product and make your own decision.

-In contrast, real nano sealants produce the desired effect over the long term thanks to the firm bond between the seal and the surface.
+In contrast, real nano coatings produce the desired effect over the long term thanks to the firm bond between the coating and the surface.
 The principle of Nanotol is based on the establishment of mechanical bonds which do not undergo any chemical reactions, cause unwelcome odours and which withstand mechanical stress.
 This makes Nanotol unique the world over.

 Nanotechnology - a key technology of the future